Minnesota State Council History

 When the Minnesota State Council was formed in 1901, The Order was only 19 years old.
 Virgin timber was still being cut in the State of Minnesota.
 Two years earlier St. Paul Council #397 had become the first council west of Chicago.
 Many of the early residents were first generation immigrants.
 Five of the current six dioceses already had been formed to meet Catholic needs in the state.
 Most people lived on farms or in small villages and agriculture was the predominant industry with milling being very important in the city of Minneapolis.
 Manual labor was the rule rather than the exception and children seldom were educated beyond the sixth grade at which time they often joined the labor force.
 Telephones were rare and the automobile was a new invention that was limited to the rich.
 Neighborhoods were small, ethnic in nature and close knit.
 Family values were strong.
-By the time, the state council was ten years old, thirty-two local council had been formed.
+By the time, the state council was ten years old, thirty-two local councils had been formed.
 Edward W. Buckley, M.D. from Minnesota served as Supreme Director from 1906 through 1923 and as Supreme Physician from 1907 through 1923.
 William D. Dwyer also served as Supreme Director from 1907 through 1924.
 Although he was a Past State Deputy from Wisconsin, he moved and transferred his membership to St. Paul Council #397 in December of 1909.

 During this period both St. Scholastica in Duluth and St. Benedict in St. Joseph were founded and in 1914 the first Mass was held in the Basilica.
 Farming was still done with horses, telephones now connected small communities but few households had a personal phone.
 Airplanes were a rarity, Henry Ford was making an impact on the automobile industry with his Model T and Model A (all of which were painted black) and the first radio broadcasting station, KDKA in Pittsburgh, came on the air in 1920.
 During these years, the state added 25 more local councils.
 In 1914, Minnesota hosted the first Supreme Convention to be held west of the Mississippi.
 It was hosted by St. Paul Council #397.

 Between 1922 and 1931 Minnesota went through the same boom and bust as the rest of the nation.
 Federal prohibition legislation by Minnesota Congressman Volstad from Granite Falls changed lifestyles and bootleg liquor became quite common.
-Minnesota native Charles Lindberg from Little Falls excited the world by flying solo nonstop from New to Paris in 1927.
+Minnesota native Charles Lindberg from Little Falls excited the world by flying solo nonstop from New York to Paris in 1927.
 The Stock Market crash in 1929 brought a sense of reality back to a nation that was living on the edge of fantasy and indulgence.
 Sixteen mm motion picture film was invented by Eastman Kodak and Hollywood and silent movies became fashionable.
 NBC and CBS were formed as radio broadcasting stations and both black and white and color TV was demonstrated in Bell Telephone labs but there was no short-range commercial utilization.
 Only seven new councils were formed during this decade.
 Minnesota also hosted the Supreme Convention in 1925 in Duluth.
 The delegates there witnessed the formation of the very first Columbian Squires Circle, Duluth Circle #1.
 Mark E. Ryan, M.D. from Minnesota served as Supreme Physician from 1923 through 1924.
 Edward W. Fahey, M.D. from Minnesota also served as Supreme Physician from 1924 through 1948.

 Minnesota and the rest of the nation was struggling with a severe economic depression which was further aggravated by “dust bowl” conditions resulting from a prolonged drought of Biblical proportions.
 Living on small 160-acre farms, or less, was still the rural way of life in Minnesota.
 Some mechanization was beginning to replace manual labor and horsepower on farms.
 Rural Electric Cooperative Power Companies were formed during this period.
 These electric coops benefitted rural churches as well as farmers and others in rural areas.
 The war in Europe began to fuel the economy as supplies were sought by England and its allies and as the U.S. itself geared up for the inevitable day it would be drawn into the war.
 Local council growth was confined to only seven more councils being formed.